Ageas plans internal merger, reverse stock split

-BRUSSELS Belgian insurer Ageas (AGES.BR) said on Thursday it intended to merge its Dutch and Belgian arms and to carry out a 10 to 1 reverse stock split, final steps in its plan to simplify its business.
+BRUSSELS, March 29 Belgian insurer Ageas said on Thursday it intended to merge its Dutch and Belgian arms and to carry out a 10 to 1 reverse stock split, final steps in its plan to simplify its business.

 Ageas, the remains of bailed-out Belgian-Dutch financial services group Fortis, said all assets of Dutch entity Ageas NV would be transferred to Belgian entity Ageas SA/NV and Ageas NV shareholders would receive shares in Ageas SA/NV.